 Ideal Soil pH – by vegetable

 Shallots are resistant to most insect problems.
-Root maggots can attack the bulbs.
-Tiny thrips are an occasional problem.
-Insecticidal soap sprays or sevin are very effective.
+Occasionally, root maggots can attack the bulbs.
+Tiny thrips are an occasional problem, too.
+Insecticidal soap sprays or Sevin are very effective.

 The plants usually experience few disease problems.
 Wet, and humid weather can increase the likelihood of disease.
 Bulbs can rot in wet soils.